 The financial reports must include the total cash on hand designated to be used for political purposes, the total amount of contributions and disbursements for the period from the last previous report to five days before the current report is due, the amount, date, and purpose for each disbursement and the name, address, and employer or occupation if self-employed of any individual or committee that during the year has made one or more contributions that in the aggregate exceed \$100.
-Reporting forms are found at the OSS Campaign Finance Filings webpage (www.sos.state.mn.us/election-administration-campaigns/campaigning/campaign-financefilings/).
+Reporting forms are found at the OSS Campaign Finance Filings webpage (www.sos.state.mn.us/election-administration-campaigns/campaigning/campaign-finance-filings/).

 A reporting form is also found at the end of this manual.
-Local filing clerks and county auditors also have blank campaign financial forms available.
+Local filing clerks and county election offices also have blank campaign financial forms available.

 For municipal elections, these reporting requirements are in addition to municipal charter reporting provisions and county special laws.
 The reporting requirements do not replace special laws providing reporting requirements for a municipality.
 M.S.
 211A.02, subd.
-3
+3 penalty.

-A candidate who intentionally fails to file a required report, a committee that fails to file a required report and an officer who issues a certificate of election to a candidate knowing that the candidate has not filed a financial statement are subject to a civil penalty of up to \$5,000 and/or a misdemeanor penalty.
 In addition, a winning candidate who violates Chapter 211A is subject to forfeiture of the nomination or office under certain circumstances.
 M.S.
 211A.09

+A candidate who intentionally fails to file a required report, a committee that fails to file a required report and an officer who issues a certificate of election to a candidate knowing that the candidate has not filed a financial statement are subject to a civil penalty of up to \$5,000 and/or a misdemeanor